 - FIS Lancia Branch - Early Years: 0114700788

-Our school prides itself on the quality of the teaching and care provided to it’s students.
+Our school prides itself on the quality of the teaching and care provided to its students.
 However, if parents/ guardians or students have complaints, they can expect it to be addressed by the School in accordance with the following procedure.

 It is hoped that most complaints and concerns will be resolved quickly and informally.
 If the complaint cannot be resolved on an informal basis, then the complainant should put their complaint in writing to the School Management.
 The School Management will decide, after considering the complaint, the appropriate course of action.
 In most cases, the school management will speak to the complainant within a day of receiving the complaint.
 If possible, a resolution will be reached at this stage.
 Otherwise, it may be necessary for the school management to carry out further investigations.

-Complaints made directly to the school management will usually be referred to the relevant class teacher, assistant teacher or class attendant unless the school management deems it appropriate to deal with the matter personally.
+Complaints made directly to the school management will usually be referred to the relevant class teacher, assistant teacher, or class attendant unless the school management deems it appropriate to deal with the matter personally.

 To withdraw child/ children from the school, parents/ guardians should give written notification to the school administrator at least a month ahead from the last day of school.
-Upon receiving such a letter the school administrator will issue payment request for any outstanding school fee, library book, unreturned or lost school material, outstanding extra-curricular or afterschool care service fees.
+Upon receiving such a letter the school administrator will issue payment requests for any outstanding school fee, library book, unreturned or lost school material, outstanding extra-curricular or after school care service fees.
 Progress report and/or letter of recommendation will only be provided when all fees are settled and all school materials returned.
 If parent or guardian doesn’t follow the re-registration process at the end of each school year as per the instruction and deadline stated in this document, the school assumes a voluntary student withdrawal and removes the student’s name from the student list.

 The school will distribute notices and forms occasionally to inform parents on new regulations, school events or any additional information.
 Please read carefully the notices we send and contact our office if necessary.